toehead2001/aeroshot/README.md

 ##### AeroShot Mini
 * Added option to change the color of Aero Glass.
 For obvious reasons, it only works in Windows 7 & Vista.

-**Note:** Custom Aero Glass colors was not added to *Classic*, as this was a quick release before *Mini* and *Classic* get merge back together.
-Classic is being released as v1.4.1.
+**Note:** Custom Aero Glass colors was not added to *Classic*, as it's dead now and this is the release.

 ### 1.4.0
 11th May 2015